ognjenstrbanovic/ETL-Linux-Distributions/OS_README.md

 ## Transform
 First, we used the pandas library to read the CSV and make it a DataFrame.
 Next, we cleaned it up by dropping an unnamed column.
 Then, we renamed the columns so that they were more grammatically correct and easier to read/identify.
-We wanted to convert it to a JSON file, so we used the *json.loads* (json library) and *to_json* (pandas library) functions to convert the said DataFrame to JSON.
+We wanted to convert it to a JSON file, so we used the *json.loads* (json library) and *to_json* (pandas library) functions to convert said DataFrame to JSON.
 The *records* orient makes it into a list of dictionaries.
 We printed it to verify it's format.

 ## Load
 We had two options here: to load into a PostgreSQL database, or a MongoDB database.
 We chose the latter.__